stantona/stantona.github.com/source/_posts/2012-12-20-a-tale-of-two-object-models-javascript-and-ruby-part-2.markdown

 * (At least) one prototype object (which could in turn be created by other constructor functions)
 * The object itself (created from the constructor function), with its internal prototype referencing the constructor's prototype

-A lot of objects are at play when creating an object, emphasizing the object orientation of Javascript.
+A lot of objects are at play when creating an object, emphasizing that objects are ubiquitous, even during the creation of other objects.

 ### How are Ruby objects created?